KxSystems/docs/docs/ml/toolkit/fresh.md

 <i class="fab fa-github"></i>
 [KxSystems/ml](https://github.com/kxsystems/ml)

-Feature extraction and selection are vital components of many machine-learning pipelines.
+Feature extraction and selection are vital components of many machine learning pipelines.
 Here we outline an implementation of the [FRESH](https://arxiv.org/pdf/1610.07717v3.pdf) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm.

 Feature extraction is the process of building derived, aggregate features from a time-series dataset.
-The features created are designed to characterize the underlying time-series in a way that is easier to interpret and often provides a more suitable input to machine-learning algorithms.
+The features created are designed to characterize the underlying time-series in a way that is easier to interpret and often provides a more suitable input to machine learning algorithms.

 Following feature extraction, statistical-significance tests between feature and target vectors can be applied.
 This allows selection of only those features with relevance (in the form of a p-value) as defined by the user.

-Feature selection can improve the accuracy of a machine-learning algorithm by
+Feature selection can improve the accuracy of a machine learning algorithm by

 -  Simplifying the models used.
 -  Shortening the training time needed.